 As the Ukrainian nation is today United, as the external influences acting on it were various, and the dominance of other peoples in this country was massive.
 The famous Russian writer Gogol confessed one day in a letter to a friend that he did not know whether he was Russian or Ukrainian.
-And he wasn’t the only one feeling it, but most of the writers also who suffered foreign domination and come from different ethnic groups.
+And he wasn’t the only one feeling it, but most of the great literature authors also who suffered foreign domination and come from different ethnic groups.
 Indeed, Ukraine is a country which has always been separated East and West, and the Ukrainians, Russians, Poles, Germans, and Jews consider their homeland.

 Every beginning is difficult